Kenzagoumeida/PhD-thesis-Surveys/Chapter2_Survey_Spain_Catalonia.md

 **Q36.
 What is your zip/postal code?**

-[Note: CARD 01–CARD 12 above list the twelve choice occasions presented to respondents.
-Each was displayed as a full-colour graphic card combining the attribute levels described above (Climate change, Particulate matter, Methane, Ammonia, Soybean, Animal welfare and Cost) for Options 1 and 2, against the fixed baseline levels of Option 3.
-See the example choice card reproduced earlier in this appendix, immediately before CARD 01.]
+Note: The CARD 01–CARD 12 above list the twelve choice occasions presented to respondents.
+Each was displayed as a full-colour graphic card combining the attribute levels described above (Climate change, Particulate matter, Methane, Ammonia, Soybean, Animal welfare and Cost) for Options 1 and 2, against the fixed baseline levels of Option.